2sic/2sxc-docs/2sxc Docs Generator/net-code/razor/services/page-service.md

 Features you can activate as of v12.02

-* `jQuery`
+* `jQuery`  - activate jQuery
   _note: in Oqtane 💧 this will include jQuery slim as that is the default.
 We're still trying to enhance this_
-* `jQuery.slim` - this is jQuery without ajax and effects
-    _note: in Dnn ☢ this will include jQuery_
 * `turnOn` - the JavaScript Activation system
+  _note: new feature, docs still incomplete_

 _Note: The system is meant to also cascade features - so if you activate a feature which needs other features, these are automatically activated as well._